The Social and Behavioral Sciences programs are designed for people with a passion for making a difference in the lives of others.

 We have 15 ground locations across the country.
 Explore our locations to see if we're in your neighborhood.

 Certain courses offered by Kaplan University are available to nondegree-seeking participants.
 Upon successful completion of a course, the participant may transfer the credits earned toward a degree at Kaplan University if the course is part of the Kaplan University degree program.

 Students who successfully complete all of the requisite courses associated with a certificate program may petition for academic graduation from the applicable certificate program.
 Students must meet all additional admissions and academic graduation requirements detailed in the admissions and degree-seeking academic graduation criteria of those certificate programs.
 Participants are under no obligation to enroll at Kaplan University upon completion.

-Arts and Sciences - Undergraduate Courses
+Social and Behavioral Sciences - Undergraduate Courses

 Total Program Credits: 0

 This course surveys the physical, social, emotional, and cognitive development of children from birth through age 8.
 In order to provide developmentally appropriate care giving, nurturing, and instruction for the most important developmental years in life, topics will include: attachment issues, developmental milestones, and developmentally appropriate strategies.
 Using their understanding of how young children develop, students will discuss issues in early childhood care, safety and health concerns, guidance techniques, and behavioral expectations.

 In this course, students will study teaching methods for educational settings that serve young children.
 Attention will be given to developmental domains, strategies for planning, organizing the learning environment, facilitating teacher-child interactions, guiding children’s behavior, conducting lessons, assessing, care giving, supporting play, and addressing standards through integrated and emergent curriculum.